giacfalk/blackmaRble/README.md

 https://ladsweb.modaps.eosdis.nasa.gov/missions-and-measurements/products/VNP46A3/

 -   custom_shape = a custom `sf` simple feature polygon defining an area where to download and crop the data

+## Disclaimer

+This package is developed by a data user, and is thus not linked or endorsed in any way by NASA or the Black Marble data proudct development team.
+Whilst the primary data quality does not depend on the blackmaRble package, any residual coding error affecting the data output remains the sole responsibility of the package maintainer.